Path Integral Sampler: a stochastic control approach for sampling: Experiment details and discussions

 \subsection{Training time, memory requirements and sampling efficiency}

 }

+The PIS can be trained once before sampling and did not contribute to the runtime in sampling computation.
+Most MCMC methods do not have learnable parameters.
+However, PIS policy is trained once and used everywhere.
+Thus, the training time can be amortized when PIS policy is deployed in generating a large number of samples.
+The training time of PIS highly depends on efficiency of training NeuralSDEs.
+One future direction is to investigate additional regularizations and structured SDEs to speed up the training.
 The PIS algorithm is implemented in PyTorch~\citep{paszke2019pytorch}.
 We use Adam optimizer~\citep{kingma2014adam} in all experiments to learn optimal policy with learning rates $5\times 10^{-3}$ and other default hyperparameters.
 All experiments are trained with $30$ epochs and $15000$ points datasets.
 Loss in most experiments plateau after 3 epochs, some even 1 epoch.
 Experiments are conducted using an NVIDIA A6000 GPU.
-Training one epoch on 2d example takes around 15 seconds for PIS-NN and 30 seconds for PIS-Grad, 1.6 minutes and 1.8 minutes respectively on Funnel~(d=10), and 7 minutes and 9 minutes on LGCP~(d=1600). \zqs{We note PIS training algorithm is different from AFT, where the AFT algorithm requires optimization during generating samples and retraining the network for the next batch of samples.
-In contrast, the PIS control policy is trained once and used everywhere.
+Training one epoch on 2d example takes around 15 seconds for PIS-NN and 30 seconds for PIS-Grad, 1.6 minutes and 1.8 minutes respectively on Funnel~($d=10$), and 7 minutes and 9 minutes on LGCP~($d=1600$).
+We note both PIS and AFT can be trained once and used everywhere.
 Therefore, the training time can be amortized when the PIS policy is deployed in generating a large number of samples.
-We further compare empirical sampling time for various approaches in \cref{tab:sampling-time}.} \zqs{ In the high dimensional data, thanks to the efficient adjoint SDE solver, we do not need to cache the whole computational graph and the required memory is approximately the cost associated with one forward and backward pass of $\bu_t(\bx)$ network.
+We further compare empirical sampling time for various approaches in \cref{tab:sampling-time}.

+\zqs{ In the high dimensional data, thanks to the efficient adjoint SDE solver, we do not need to cache the whole computational graph and the required memory is approximately the cost associated with one forward and backward pass of $\bu_t(\bx)$ network.
 In our experiments, the total consumed memory is around 1.5GB for the toy and Funnel example, and around 5GB for the LGCP. }

 \zqs{